slhernandez/css-guidelines/README.md

 Expressing the line-height as a relative number will allow you to change the font-size without incident.

-#### Brute forcing
+#### Forced CSS
-Brute forcing occurs when you take multiple CSS properties and hard-code magic numbers to force a layout to work.
+Forced CSS occurs when you take multiple CSS properties and hard-code magic numbers to force a layout to work.

 ```css